Leading-Edge Approaches in Breast Surgery

 Avera offers innovative surgical options to not only remove the cancer, but also offer the best possible cosmetic result.

 “When a woman finds out she has breast cancer, how her breasts will look after surgery is often the furthest thing from her mind.
-But a year down the road, after treatment is over, she will care,” said Julie Reiland, MD, FACS, Avera Medical Group breast surgeon in Sioux Falls.
+But a year down the road, after treatment is over, she will care,” said Julie Reiland, MD, FACS, breast surgeon.
 “Studies show a woman with a good cosmetic result after her cancer treatment has better long-term quality of life.”

 Oncoplasty is breast surgery to remove the breast cancer while incorporating techniques that improve the appearance of the breast.